 - i.
-To establish the institutional factors leading to girl child school dropout - ii.
-To find out if there are some cultural factors in society which force girl children out of schools - iii.
-To establish if government policies have influenced girl child school dropout. - iv.
-To find out if family background has influenced children to drop out of school.
+To establish the institutional factors leading to girl child school drop out - ii.
+To find out if there are some cultural factors in society which force girl children out of school - iii.
+To establish if government policies have influenced girl child school drop out iv.
+To find out if family background has influenced children to drop out of school